thomasjpfan/pydata-nyc-2023-scikit-learn-array-api/slides.md

 class: top
 <br><br><br>

-# Array API has few methods on the object 📦
+# Most methods are in the module 📦

 ## NumPy